Thae Yong-ho: Defection and aftermath

-Since his defection, Tae has given many talks and interviews about North Korea's government, which he describes as violent and controlling.
-Citing the killings of Kim Jong-nam and Jang Song-thaek, Tae believes that he is likely a target for assassination by Kim Jong Un due to his defection and outspokenness.
-In an interview in January 2017, Tae stated that the United Nations sanctions on North Korea were hurting the Kim regime, and that it is under significant pressure.
-In another interview the same month, Tae said, "I am very determined to do everything possible to pull down the regime to save not only my family members but also the whole North Korean people from slavery."
-Tae believes that "Kim Jong-un's regime one day will collapse by a people's uprising."
-In an interview in April 2017, Tae stated that Kim was "desperate in maintaining his rule" and was relying heavily on its development of nuclear weapons and ballistic missiles to deter an external attack and preserve his grip on power.
+Since his defection, Thae has given many talks and interviews about North Korea's government, which he describes as violent and controlling.
+Citing the killings of Kim Jong-nam and Jang Song-thaek, Thae believes that he is likely a target for assassination by Kim Jong Un due to his defection and outspokenness.
+In an interview in January 2017, Thae stated that the United Nations sanctions on North Korea were hurting the Kim regime, and that it is under significant pressure.
+In another interview the same month, Thae said, "I am very determined to do everything possible to pull down the regime to save not only my family members but also the whole North Korean people from slavery."
+Thae believes that "Kim Jong-un's regime one day will collapse by a people's uprising."
+In an interview in April 2017, Thae stated that Kim was "desperate in maintaining his rule" and was relying heavily on its development of nuclear weapons and ballistic missiles to deter an external attack and preserve his grip on power.

-Tae worked as an adviser at the Institute for National Security Strategy from early 2017, an organization affiliated with the National Intelligence Service; he resigned from the job out of personal will in May 2018.
+Thae worked as an adviser at the Institute for National Security Strategy from early 2017, an organization affiliated with the National Intelligence Service; he resigned from the job out of personal will in May 2018.
 He makes videos for the website Daily NK.

-Tae testified before the US House Foreign Relations Committee in November 2017.
-Tae advised the use of soft power, such as disseminating outside information, to weaken Kim Jong Un's rule.
+Thae testified before the US House Foreign Relations Committee in November 2017.
+Thae advised the use of soft power, such as disseminating outside information, to weaken Kim Jong Un's rule.
 He stated that the North Korean regime wants nuclear weapons in order to intimidate the U.S. into withdrawing its military forces from South Korea, thus weakening South Korea.
 He also equated the North Korean regime to that of apartheid-era South Africa and Nazi Germany.